cmagganas/spotify/README.md

      * angry:  high energy, low valence (negative)
      * sad: low energy, low valence (negative)
    * Release Date: when the songs were released

+TODO:
+[ ] Update my portfolio page, which no longer hosts this app